-Fig. 8 Results of simulation
+Fig. 9 Results of simulation

 6. BEHAVIOR CONTROL

 Firstly, each robot's behavior control is designed according to FSA and Motor Schema theory [6, 7].
 Every robot has the following basic behaviors: Dribble_Ball, Move_To_Goal, Search_Goal, Shoot_Ball and Avoid_Obstacle.
-Multiple behaviors fusion is realized by summation of activated behavior vectors, as shown in Fig.9.
+Multiple behaviors fusion is realized by summation of activated behavior vectors, as shown in Fig.10.

+Fig.10 State Transition

-Fig.9 State Transition Secondly, we couple the behavior systems of the robots by a team communication mechanism.
+Secondly, we couple the behavior systems of the robots by a team communication mechanism.
 Via WLAN, the team players submit their model parameters and states to the team coordinator periodically; the outfield computer fuses out global model.
 Through one dynamic role assignment strategy, the outfield computer updates the new role assignment and team state of each robot.
 That is, the role is not fixed but varies according to the ball position.
 Through these two strategies, we can realize robots behavioral control and cooperation.

+7. CONCLUSION

-7. CONCLUSION In this paper we presented the hardware and control software design of JiaoLong for RoboCup2008 competition.
+In this paper we presented the hardware and control software design of JiaoLong for RoboCup2011 competition.
 The image processing method are mentioned here for robot's global localization in MSL.
 Especially, we introduce the and motion control and trajectory planning method for robot's control and try to apply omni-directional wheel to make the robot move smoothly.
 An FSM-based behavior selection method is used to solve multi-behavior coordination problem.
 Base on the data fusion and wireless communication, we realize cooperative perception and multi-robot action coordination.
-8. REFERENCES - Weidong Chen, Qixin Cao, and et al: "JiaoLong2003 Team Description" RoboCup Soccer Middle-Size League, RoboCup2003, Padua, Italy, 5-9 July 2003. - A. Merke, S. Welker and M. Riedmiller: Line base robot localisation under natural light conditions, In ECAI Workshop on Agents in Dynamic and Real-Time Environments, 2004 - Martin Lauer, Sascha Lange and Martin Riedmiller: Calculating the perfect match: An efficient and accurate approach for robot self-localisation.
-In A. Bredenfeld, A. Jacoff, I. Noda and Y. Takahashi, editors, RoboCup 2005: Robot Soccer World Cup IX, LNCS.
-Springer, 2005 - 4.
-Cao Qixin, Huang Yanwen, Leng Chuntao.
-An amendatory dynamic model with slip for four-wheeled omnidirectional mobile robot, ICMIT2007, The 2007 International Conference on Mechatronics and Information Technology, December 5-6, 2007, Gifu, Japan - Cao Qixin, Leng Chuntao, Huang Yanwen.
-An evolutional artificial potential field algorithm based on the anisotropy of omnidirectional mobile robot, ICMIT2007, The 2007 International Conference on Mechatronics and Information Technology, December 5-6, 2007, Gifu, Japan - 6.
-J. Connell: "SSS: A Hybrid Architecture Applied To Robot Navigation" IEEE Int.
-Conf.
-Robotics and Automation, 1992. - R. C. Arkin: "Motor Schema-Based Mobile Robot Navigation" International Journal of Robotics research, Vol. 8, pp. 92-112, 1987.